-Midterm grades will be issued at the end of each nine (9) weeks, and report cards will be issued at the end of each semester.
-Before the issuance of report cards or the forwarding of official transcripts, students must pay their delinquent fees, fines, and bills and turn in all school books and property.
-Student grades are available for viewing by students and parents/guardians on-line at all times on the school's website.
+Student grades are available for viewing by students and parents/guardians on-line at all times via PowerSchool, which can be accessed on the school's website.
 PowerSchool passwords will be issued to students and parents.

 INCOMPLETE GRADES

 Students who are absent and unable to complete their work on time should be given an "incomplete."
 The student must assume the initiative in making arrangements with teachers to complete the work within two weeks after the end of the grading period or the "incomplete" will automatically become an "F.